 07Workforce

-Goldman Sachs published an updated labour market analysis this week, revising its 2023 estimate upward.
-The new report projects that AI will automate the equivalent of 300 million full-time jobs globally over the next decade — up from the 200 million estimate two years ago.
-The revision is driven by faster-than-expected adoption of agentic AI in white-collar work, particularly in legal, financial analysis, software development and customer service roles.
-The report notes that the impact is already measurable in hiring data in several of these categories.
+Goldman Sachs published an updated labour market analysis projecting AI will automate the equivalent of 300 million full-time jobs globally over the next decade — up from its 2023 estimate of 200 million.
+The revision is driven by faster-than-expected adoption of agentic AI in white-collar work, particularly in legal, financial analysis, software development and customer service.

 So whatThe labour market impact of AI is not a future event.
-It is a current event — and the models that were used to forecast it are already being revised upward.
+It is a current event — and the models used to forecast it are already being revised upward.

 Source: Goldman Sachs Global Investment Research